salmanhiro/consoleGame/README.md

 # Console Game

-This game made with batch language, interesting enough for allocating free time. =
+This game made with batch language, interesting enough for allocating free time.

+uwu